manuxi/SuluEventBundle/README.md

 add "events_published"!

 "events_published" is the index of published, "events" the index of unpublished elements.
-The latter one is an additionally dropdown element in the admin search.
+Both indexes are searchable in admin.
 ```yaml
 sulu_search:
     website: